TRUSTED ROCKFORD, ILLINOIS

 Mold is a generic name for various (over 300,000 species) kinds of intrusive fungi which contribute to nature by breaking down dead organic matter.
 One can define fungi (plural for fungus) as several types of plants which have neither leaves, flowers nor roots.
 Molds, found both indoors (home mold) and outdoors, do require moisture to actively grow and thrive.
 They are fuzzy in appearance and do reproduce either sexually, or asexually through spores which after their release into air, settle and grow on surfaces with the right amount of moisture – particularly damp and poorly ventilated areas.
-During dry conditions, these spores are very capable of remaining in a state of dormancy until the conditions become more favorable for their growth.
+During dry conditions, these spores mold remediation company in Rockford, IL are very capable of remaining in a state of dormancy until the conditions become more favorable for their growth.
 Molds grow in colonies which can be formed within hours.
 Often associated with damp environments, they are renowned for weakening the structural integrity the medium on which they reside.
 Sometimes, these damages could remain hidden for years.

 Generally, people with weaker immune systems – the elderly (over 65 years old), babies, infants, pregnant women, compromised immune systems (chemotherapy patients), respiratory issues (asthma) and skin allergies (eczema), are more susceptible to the adverse impacts of molds, than healthy adults.